Encouraging the best in each other

 Since 2011 we have remained true to our Mission and these tenets have been realized in the services we provide.

 The Roberti Community House has developed a very real sense of community.
 There are no strangers here.
-It has become a place where people feel safe, where they are able to talk about problems, share concerns and feel supported.
+The RCH is a safe place where people gather to empower, connect, and educate one another.
+It is a place to get involved and strengthen our community.

 A large kitchen is the heart of RCH and here neighbors are nourished both literally (sharing delicious seasonal meals) and figuratively (receiving kindness, support and understanding from others).
 Educating and empowering community members as well as actualizing individual strengths and talents can be evidenced in the continually evolving nature of us and our programming.